 Can the eurozone’s emergence from crisis turn into a real economic recovery and a new vision for Europe’s future?
 Or is Europe heading for a “lost decade” in terms of growth and a rise in old style nationalism?
 Kemal Dervis and Jacques Mistral have assembled an international group of economic analysts who provide perspectives on the most audacious supranational governance experiment in history.
 Will the crisis mark the end of the dream of “ever closer union” or lead to a renewed impetus to integrate, perhaps taking novel forms?

-- the onset, evolution, and ramifications of the euro crisis from the perspective of three countries especially hard hit—Greece, Italy, and Spain;
+· Onset, evolution, and ramifications of the euro crisis from the perspective of three countries especially hard hit—Greece, Italy, and Spain.

-- the effects and lessons in key policy contexts—national and international finance and social policies.
+· Effects and lessons in two key policy areas: banking union and social policies.

 The volume concludes with a possible renewed vision for the EU in the 2020s, including much greater political integration but where some countries may keep their national currencies and share less of their sovereignty.
 It is a vision of two Europes within one, ready for the twenty-first century.